 I am very happy to announce that Systemic has been awarded the LIFT grant.
 This means that, together with my colleagues Joel Green and Randi Ludwig, I will be able to work full-time — instead of as a side project — on improving and expanding Systemic, and creating new educational apps like Systemic Live and Super Planet Crash, over the next year!

 I am also releasing a new release of Systemic 2 (2.17) which addresses some bugs and improves the documentation for installation on Linux.
 You can download it now.

 – NEW: ktable function for listing the fit values as a table, suitable for exporting to TeX or HTML

 – NEW: Quadratic trend term

-- CHANGED: Periodograms now report the normalized power in the manner of Zechmeister et al., 2009 (0 < p < 1, where power = 1 is a perfect fit. — This is a bug corrected in 2.172.
+– CHANGED: Periodograms report the normalized power between 0 < p < 1, where power = 1 is a perfect fit. — This is a bug corrected in 2.172.

 – FIXED: bug where the semi-amplitude would be calculated incorrectly for massive bodies. (credit: Trifon Trifonov)